270 Park Avenue (2025–present): Construction

 This allowed workers to begin building support columns in the base across the entire site.
 By the end of the year, cranes and construction elevators had been built.
 In April 2022, JPMorgan CEO Jamie Dimon announced that he would further consolidate the company's New York City offices at 270 Park Avenue, since half of the staff would be able to work from home at least part of the time.
 In the first five months of 2023, construction reached the first two setbacks and rose above the height of the Union Carbide Building.
 Work was temporarily suspended after a construction worker fell to his death from the 12th floor on March 24, 2023.
 As of 2023, the building was estimated to be completed in 2025.
 By late September construction had reached the fourth of the five tiers.

 There was a topping-out ceremony for the building on November 20, 2023.
 This involved a beam being welded in place at the top of the fourth tier, with "the crown to be topped out toward the very end of the year".
 In December 2023, New York YIMBY predicted that the building would be architecturally topped-out by the following month; this had occurred by February 2024.
 Outside cladding work proceeded on the base columns as well as the walls, the Park Avenue side being done before the Madison Avenue side.
 In late August the facade work reached the top of the structure.
 By the end of 2024 the tower crane had been removed although the construction elevator remained in place on 48th Street, with interior and exterior work continuing in preparation for occupancy in 2025.
 The superstructure and facade was essentially completed by April 2025.
 JPMorgan began moving employees to the building on August 25, 2025, as part of a multi-phased relocation into the building.
-The skyscraper was planned to formally open that October, and it had a formal opening ceremony on October 20, 2025.
+The skyscraper was planned to formally open that October, and it had a formal opening ceremony on October 21, 2025.
+In total, it had cost somewhere between $3 billion to $4 billion.